The Big Client: Production

-The play by British writers Eric Paice and Malcolm Hulke had been filmed on British TV in 1959 directed by Ted Kotcheff.
+The play by British writers Eric Paice and Malcolm Hulke had been filmed on British TV for the series Armchair Theatre in 1959, directed by Ted Kotcheff.
 Geoffrey Wedlock did the sets.

 Reception

 The TV critic from the Sydney Morning Herald thought an advertising executive would have been hard put to clarify the curious dramatic direction—embracing shifts of meaning and emphasis" in the play, adding "it was a fault of the play_, not, generally speaking, of the actors or of James Upshaw's compact though not very imaginative production."